 - Rivets with “L.S. & Co.” stamped on them

-- A specific Levi’s font and color of the tan tag to the back
+- Specific Levi’s font and color on the rectangle tan tag on the back waistband

-- A Levi’s tag to the back pocket (normally red but can be other colors)
+- A Levi’s tag on the back pocket (normally red but can be other colors)

 - A Levi’s printed tag inside the jeans.
 Normally halfway down at the leg seam, or on the waistband.
 This will have the Levi’s logo trademark and often the waist and leg measurements.